Understanding Social Security

 Average benefit doesn’t cover expenses

-The average monthly Social Security benefit is about $1,360 before taxes.1 Is that enough to fund your future?
+The average monthly Social Security benefit is about $1,543 before taxes.2 Is that enough to fund your future?
 To increase the likelihood that you’ll enjoy the retirement you envision, it’s important to have additional sources of income, such as savings in your workplace retirement plan.

 Social Security and taxes

 Up to 85% of your Social Security benefit may be subject to taxes.
-The rules of some retirement plans require you to start drawing down your savings once you reach age 70½.
+The rules of some retirement plans require you to start drawing down your savings at a specific age.
 Carefully consider your withdrawal strategy, as this income may bump you into a higher tax bracket or expose more of your Social Security benefit to taxes.

 Talk with a professional